Rajpratik71/linux-manPages/grub-mkfont.md

 SEE ALSO
        grub-mkconfig(8)

-       The full documentation for grub-mkfont is maintained as a Texinfo man‐ ual.
+       The full documentation for grub-mkfont is maintained as a Texinfo manual.
 If the info and grub-mkfont programs are properly installed at your site, the command

               info grub-mkfont

        should give you access to the complete manual.

-grub-mkfont (GRUB) 2.02-2ubuntu8February 2019                  GRUB-MKFONT(1)
+grub-mkfont (GRUB) 2.02-2ubuntu8.12                                                          February 2019                                                                              GRUB-MKFONT(1)